- Download our Moving to Colombia Guide (PDF)

 - CON: Getting a visa can be tricky and tedious

-Due to layers of bureaucracy, getting a visa for Colombia is a lengthy and frustrating process.
-Securing employment can also be difficult, as companies must submit a document detailing the employment offer.
-They'll also have to explain why they aren't hiring a Colombian for the position.
+Securing employment in Colombia can be difficult, as companies must submit a document with details of the employment offer.
+They’ll also have to explain why they aren’t hiring a Colombian for the position.
+Due to these bureaucratic requirements, getting a visa for Colombia can be a lengthy and frustrating process.
 Many small companies will be unwilling to go through the hassle of hiring a foreigner or sponsoring their visa.

 Further reading